-Ajay was happy.
-His daughter had got shortisted for admission to one of the best school in the town.
+Ajay was happy and feeling proud.
+His daughter had recently got shortlisted for admission to one of the best schools in the town.
+She was about to take first step towards securing a bright future which Ajay had started dreaming of the day she was born.
 He now required to pay an upfront payment of Rs.
 1 lac to secure the admission.

 After 3 days, he followed up with the bank only to know that his application has been rejected.

-On inquiring the reason, he was told that he had a low CIBIL credit score.
-He was unhappy.
+On inquiring the reason, he was told that he had a low CIBIL score.

 Ajay’s is not alone in facing a loan rejection.
-Several other people face the same ordeal when accessing loans to fulfil one or other other important need that they have.
+Several other people face the same ordeal when accessing loans to fulfill one or other important need that they have.

 Do you know?
-Most loan applications that are approved by banks have a CIBIL credit score of 750 or more.
+Banks typically approve loans which have CIBIL credit score of 750 or more.

-Image Source: CIBIL, June 25, 2015; The number in blue background is the CIBIL score.
+Image Source: CIBIL, Apr 06, 2018; The number in the blue background is the CIBIL score.

 Ajay discovered that his CIBIL Score was just 650.
-That is way below required.
+That was way below than required.